XinJingHao/OkayPlan/README.md

 - **FPS (int; default `'0'`)**:

-  - The FPS when rendering.
-0 means render at the maximum speed.
+  - The FPS when rendering
+  - **'0'** means render at the maximum speed

 You can try other configurations in the following way:
 ```bash